dorianinc/DB-Buddy/README.md

 </h1>

-DB-Daddy is an application that is designed to remove the stress of updating your Render database every month by automating it.
+DB-Buddy is an application that is designed to remove the stress of updating your Render database every month by automating it.
 It's simple but powerful.

 #### Please see below links to project Wiki: